Comprehensive Cleft Care: Why Is A Craniofacial Team Important?

 Orthodontist: The orthodontist explains how the cleft affects growth and development of the face and teeth from birth to adulthood.
 Helps to diagnose and provide treatment for mal-aligned teeth.

 Nurse: The nurse’s role is related to monitoring and taking care of the infant or the child in the pre and post-operative period.
 Awareness regarding feeding techniques and wound care.

 Speech Pathologist: The speech pathologist evaluates speech, articulation, and language.
 Has a major role in speech evaluation and development before and after surgery.

 Pediatric Dentist: Pediatric dentist provides comprehensive dental care to infants, children, adolescents, and young adults throughout their growth and development.

-best treatment modality is a combined team effort.
+The best treatment of modality is a combined team effort.

 It is essential that every cleft child is subjected to this complete range of facilities available to give the most favorable outcome.
 Each member of the team is involved in a coordinated treatment protocol for cleft patients.
 Here at Richardsons dental and craniofacial Hospital, we have a craniofacial team with experienced members, working tirelessly over the years with one believe that these kids should be no different than kids without clefts and so it’s our goal and aims to give them the same life which every non – the cleft individual has.